150g hot-smoked salmon fillet, skin removed, flaked

 100g vintage cheddar cheese, grated, plus extra to sprinkle

-- Meanwhile, place garlic cloves on a small baking tray and roast in the oven for 30 minutes until the centre is soft.
+Meanwhile, place garlic cloves on a small baking tray and roast in the oven for 30 minutes until the center is soft.
 Remove and allow to cool slightly before squeezing out inner pulp and discarding outer skin.